 (= pracovní poměr) there are two “versions” based on the number of hours you work weekly: there are full time contracts and part time contracts.
-Both these types give you good social security.
+Both these types give you full social & health security.

 People usually work 40 hours a week (8 hours/day).
 After a maximum of 6 hours of work, you are entitled to and also obliged to a 30-minute break for taking a rest and a meal.
 Those 30 minutes can be split into shorter breaks, out of which at least one must be at least 15 minutes long.
 The thirty minutes are not included in the working hours and you cannot enjoy them at the beginning or the end of the workday, so actually the workday is 8.5 hours a day (including the break).